-The CFTR gene encodes for a protein that is involved in the normal transport of water and charged ions, such as chloride, across cell membranes, allowing the formation of thin mucus that is necessary to protect and lubricate internal organs and tissues.
+The CFTR gene provides instructions for making a protein that is involved in the normal transport of water and charged ions, such as chloride, across cell membranes, allowing the formation of thin mucus that is necessary to protect and lubricate internal organs and tissues.

-Mutations in the CFTR gene cause the production of a defective and misfolded CFTR protein, and impairs the flow of ions in and out of cells, ultimately leading to thick and sticky mucus that builds in the lungs, pancreas, and other organs.
+Mutations in the CFTR gene lead to the production of a defective and misfolded CFTR protein, and impairs the flow of ions in and out of cells, ultimately leading to the production of thick, sticky mucus that builds up in the lungs, pancreas, and other organs.

-Posenacaftor is a CFTR corrector, meaning that it helps to overcome the defects that result in the production of misfolded CFTR protein, so the protein takes proper and functional shape.
-This allows for protein’s increased transport to the cell membrane, where it functions as a chloride channel and helps maintain the right balance of fluid — water and salts — in vital organs.
+Posenacaftor is a CFTR corrector, meaning that it helps overcome the defects that result in the production of misfolded CFTR protein, so the protein takes on a proper functional shape.
+This allows for the protein’s increased transport to the cell membrane, where it functions as a chloride channel and helps maintain the right balance of fluid — water and salts — in vital organs.

 Posenacaftor in clinical trials

-Posenacaftor is now being evaluated in the second part of a Phase 1/2 clinical trial (NCT03140527), involving adults with cystic fibrosis on stable treatment with Orkambi, a CF therapy approved by the U.S. Food and Drug Administration (FDA).
-The first part concerned ascending oral doses in healthy volunteers and favorably evaluated posenacaftor ‘s safety, tolerability, drug-drug interactions, and pharmacokinetics (movement in the body).
+Posenacaftor is being evaluated in the second part of a Phase 1/2 clinical trial (NCT03140527), involving adults with CF on stable treatment with Orkambi (lumacaftor-ivacaftor), a CF therapy approved by the U.S. Food and Drug Administration (FDA).
+The first part concerned ascending oral doses of posenacaftor in healthy volunteers and favorably evaluated the treatment’s safety, tolerability, drug-drug interactions, and pharmacokinetics (movement in the body).

-In the second part, the study’s primary objectives again involved treatment safety, tolerability, and pharmacokinetics, with exploratory endpoints that include changes in sweat chloride, body mass index (BMI), and percent predicted forced expiratory volume (ppFEV1), a measure of lung function, being analyzed to determine safety.
+The primary objectives of the second part of the trial, as in the first part, involves safety, tolerability, and pharmacokinetics, with exploratory goals that include changes in sweat chloride, body mass index (BMI), and percent predicted forced expiratory volume (ppFEV1), which is a measure of lung function.

-Patients are randomized to receive once a day for 14 days either a placebo or posenacaftor at one of three escalating capsule doses: 100 mg, 200 mg, and 400 mg.
+Patients are assigned randomly to receive either a placebo or posenacaftor at one of three escalating doses: 100 mg, 200 mg, and 400 mg once a day for 14 days.

-The next phases of the study continue to recruit CF patients with the F508del/F508del mutation genotype across the U.S. and in Canada.
-Patients who have not been on or who are stable on a CFTR modulator for at least 30 days will be randomized to receive either a combination of posenacaftor with dirocaftor (PTI-808) or a placebo for two weeks.
-Other new patients who are stable on tezacaftor/ivacaftor (Orkambi) will be treated for two weeks with posenacaftor or placebo.
-The study was estimated to conclude in December 2019 but no results have been released as of January 20, 2020.
+The next phases of the study continue to recruit CF patients with the so-called F508del/F508del genotype across the U.S. and in Canada.
+Patients who have not been on or who are stable on a CFTR modulator for at least 30 days will be randomized to receive either a combination of posenacaftor and dirocaftor (PTI-808, also developed by Proteostasis Therapeutics) or a placebo for two weeks.
+Other new patients who are stable on Orkambi will be treated for two weeks with posenacaftor or placebo.
+The study was estimated to conclude in December 2019, but no results have been released yet.

-A Phase 1 trial (NCT03500263) at a single site in the U.K. evaluated the safety and early efficacy of dirocaftor (PTI-808) in combination with posenacaftor, nesolicaftor (PTI-428), or placebo.
-Nesolicaftor and dirocaftor are also being developed by Proteostasis to possibly treat the disease.
+A Phase 1 trial (NCT03500263) at a single site in the U.K. evaluated the safety and early effectiveness of dirocaftor in combination with posenacaftor, nesolicaftor (PTI-428), or placebo.
+Nesolicaftor and dirocaftor also are being developed by Proteostasis to possibly treat CF.

-This study’s main goal was to test the safety, tolerability, and efficacy of the triple combination therapy, a potential amplifier, corrector, and potentiator of the CFTR gene.
+This study’s main goal was to test the safety, tolerability, and effectiveness of the triple combination therapy.
 Researchers also evaluated improvements in patients’ lung function.

-To follow-up on the success of this previous study, Proteostasis initiated a Phase 2 study (NCT03251092) to test the triple combination as well as a double combination (posenacaftor and dirocaftor) in 180 patients for 28 days.
-The trial included 28 participants with homozygous F508del mutations (two copies) as well as 40 heterozygous participants (only one copy).
+To follow-up on the success of this previous study, Proteostasis initiated a Phase 2 study (NCT03251092) to test the triple combination, as well as a double combination (posenacaftor plus dirocaftor) in 180 CF patients for 28 days.
+The trial included 28 participants with the F508del/F508del genotype as well as 40 participants with just one copy of the F508del mutation.

-Results of this study showed that homozygous patients improved more with the triple combination than the double combination.
-Compared to placebo, homozygous patients receiving the triple combination had an average improvement of 8 points in ppFEV1 and a reduction of 29 mmol in sweat chloride concentrations.
-Patients with only one copy of the mutant gene (heterozygous) had much more variable results with some patients improving while others worsened on the treatment.
+The results of that study showed patients with two copies of the mutation (F508del/F508del) improved more with the triple combination than with the double combination.
+Compared to placebo, patients with the F508del/F508del genotype receiving the triple combination had an average improvement of 8 points in ppFEV1 and a reduction of 29 mmol in sweat chloride concentrations.
+Patients with only one copy of the F508del mutation had much more variable results with some patients improving while others worsened on the treatments.
 All compounds were found to be generally safe and well-tolerated.

-Proteostasis has also announced that it will open two new Phase 3 clinical trials in 2020.
-The first trial, called the MORE trial (Modulator Options to RestorE CFTR study), will further investigate the triple combination of treatments in a larger group of patients with homozygous F508del mutations in the hopes to acquire the necessary data to apply for approval.
+Proteostasis also has announced it will open two new Phase 3 clinical trials in 2020.
+The first trial, called MORE, will further investigate the triple combination in a larger group of patients with the F508del/F508del genotype in the hopes of acquiring the necessary data to apply for approval to the FDA.

-The second Phase 3 clinical trial that will begin in 2020 is called the CHOICES trial (Crossover trial based on Human Organoid Individual response in CF – Efficacy Study).
-The trial will be the first attempt at personalized medicine in CF patients.
-The study will test if organoids (small organ models created from individual patient’s stem cells) respond to the triple treatment combination.
-If the organoids respond favorably to treatment, then the patients will be given the treatment as well.
+The second Phase 3 clinical trial that will begin in 2020 is called the CHOICES trial.
+This will be the first attempt at personalized medicine in CF patients.
+The study will test if organoids (small organ models created from patients’ stem cells) respond to the triple treatment combination.
+If the organoids respond favorably to treatment, then patients will be given the treatment, too.

 The FDA granted fast-track designation to Proteostasis’ triple combination (posenacaftor, nesolicaftor, and dirocaftor) in April 2018.